jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 ###1.2 Update

-In order to commits your changes from your local bracnh to your remote repositry, you have to **push** your changes from your current commit.
-The remote repository will be the new **upstream** you added in previuos step:
+In order to do a commit from your local branch to your remote repositry, you have to use the command **push**.
+This command will upload your changes from your current commit.
+The remote repository that you would use is the new remote repository you added in previuos step (**upstream**).
+The main steps to perform this opeartion are:

 	git checkout develop
 	git add .